OctoPrint/OctoPrint/docs/development/environment.rst

 .. note::

-   This guide is based on the `Setup Guide for Mac OS X on OctoPrint's wiki <https://github.com/foosel/OctoPrint/wiki/Setup-on-Mac/>`_.
+   This guide is based on the `Setup Guide for Mac OS X on OctoPrint's Community Forum <https://community.octoprint.org/t/setting-up-octoprint-on-macos/13425>`_.
    Please report back if it works for you, due to lack of access to a Mac I cannot test it myself.
 Thanks.

 .. todo::